How to Volunteer

 - Cat Caretaker Assistant - Caretaker Assistants work with the feline team to clean kennels, feed, and provide socialization to cats awaiting adoption.

-If you have questions about volunteering not answered on this page, please contact our Volunteer Coordinator at VolunteerCoordinator@mckameyanimalcenter.org.
+If you have questions about volunteering not answered on this page, please contact the MAC Volunteer Coordinator at VolunteerCoordinator@mckameyanimalcenter.org.